 At 6:30 a.m. on Monday morning, we park in the dark, empty parking lot and use a combination keypad to enter the building and a key to unlock the door to the pool, re-locking it behind us.
 We turn on lights, computers and automatic doors.
 We run a shower in the men’s and women’s locker rooms, as the hot water takes several minutes to reach them and the early swimmers complain of cold showers.
 We check the temperatures and chemicals in the pools.
 We peel off our winter layers and put on suits, shorts, emergency fanny packs and whistles.
 We check the day’s schedule.
-All the while, a rising chorus of voices and laughter comes from outside the still-locked door where the early water aerobics class is gathering, as though it’s noon and not o-dark-thirty on a cold November morning.
+All the while, a rising chorus of voices and laughter comes from outside the still-locked door where the early water aerobics class gathers, as though it’s noon and not O-dark-thirty on a cold November morning.
 The aerobics teacher gets her music ready and checks the wireless headset.
 This class is large, so she will teach from the pool deck rather than the water.

 At 7:00 we unlock the door and they stream in, laughing and talking, tousled heads of grey, white and improbable shades of blonde and brown.
 Not one of them is under 55.
 This morning the entire class consists of women.
 They disappear into the locker room, where the mirth and talk continue as they change and shower.
 I gather up a rescue tube and get comfortable in the lifeguard chair.